-Each Fund may, but is not required to, seek to use options strategies that limit losses (i.e., have "floors") or are otherwise designed to prevent the Fund's net asset value from going to or below zero.
-Use of such options strategies will not prevent a Fund from losing value, and their use may not prevent the Fund's NAV from going to or below zero.
-Rather, it is intended to allow a Fund to preserve a small portion of its value in the event of significant movements in its benchmark or Financial Instruments based on its benchmark.
-Each Fund will also hold cash or cash equivalents such as U.S. Treasury securities or other high credit quality, short-term fixed-income or similar securities (such as shares of money market funds) as collateral for Financial Instruments and pending investment in Financial Instruments.
+In addition, each Precious Metals Fund may, but is not required to, seek to use options strategies and/or swap agreements that limit losses (i.e., have "floors") or are otherwise designed to prevent the Fund's net asset value from going to or below zero.
+Use of such options strategies and/or swap agreements will not prevent a Precious Metals Fund from losing value, and their use may not prevent the Fund's NAV from going to or below zero.
+Rather, it is intended to allow a Precious Metals Fund to preserve a small portion of its value in the event of significant movements in its benchmark or Financial Instruments based on its benchmark.
+Each Precious Metals Fund will also hold cash or cash equivalents such as U.S. Treasury securities or other high credit quality, short-term fixed-income or similar securities (such as shares of money market funds) as collateral for Financial Instruments and pending investment in Financial Instruments.